SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 are the most basic kind of expression.
-They can be used as expressions on their own, and they can be combined with other tokens to make prefix expressions, binary expressions, and postfix expressions.
+They can be used as expressions on their own, and they can be combined with other tokens to make prefix expressions, infix expressions, and postfix expressions.

 .. syntax-grammar::